The Difference Between Assessed Value, Appraised Value, and Market Value of a Home

 Assessed value is a figure local governments use to determine property tax.
 It’s a percentage of the property’s fair market value, and your county’s assessor calculates it.
 There is no appraiser involved.
 Though it is not directly related to the home offer and negotiation stages, it is something to pay attention to during the home buying process (as it’s often used to estimate your escrow) and especially once you become a homeowner (as it relates to property taxes).
 After all, property taxes are usually the second biggest homeowner expense after a mortgage.

 Tip: Why you should investigate a high assessed value

 The higher your home's assessed value, the more you'll pay in taxes.
 If you feel the assessed value of your home is wrong, go to your county’s assessment website.
 There you can check all information for any mistakes — like the wrong square footage or wrong number of bathrooms — so you’re billed the correct amount when property taxes are due.

-Home buyers should be most concerned with the fair market value of a home because it’s what you should base your offer on.
-After all, it is the market that determines what a particular asset is worth at a particular time.
+Home buyers should be most concerned with the fair market value of a home because it’s what you should base your offer.
+After all, it is the market that determines what a particular asset is worth at a specific time.

 Low appraisals happen.
 Maybe the property was overpriced, or there are declining market values due to fewer buyers.
 There are solutions around it.

 You can challenge your assessed value.
 Keep in mind, your property is not accessed annually, and the exact frequency varies by state.
 So it’s important to understand your state or county’s process.
 For example, in Colorado, all real property (land, buildings, improvements, etc.) must be re-appraised every two years.
 This occurs in each odd-numbered year (2015, 2017, etc.).